awslabs/amazon-asdi/events/code-green-2021/README.md

 - Drop-in anytime to walk through a guided workshop and get hands-on with climate data (8 AM – 6:30 PM)
 - Socialize with industry leaders like Adrian Cockcroft and others.
 (6:30 PM – 8 PM)

 You can choose to participate in all three of our events or choose one or two.
-Register for HJS304 in the re:Invent attendee portal to attend any of the above.
+Register for HJS304 in the re:Invent attendee portal or walk-in on Monday at the Wynn, Lafite 5, to attend any of the above.

 ## Hackathon
 The Code Green Hackathon is an all-day coding event for builders to solve a sustainability-related technical challenge.
 Entries will leverage sustainability data available in the *Amazon Sustainability Data Initiative (ASDI)* or *AWS Data Exchange (ADX)*.
 Prizes include reMarkable 2 paper tablets, $50k AWS credits, plus all registrants have the carbon emmisions of their air travel to re:Invent offset.